iam-ajeetsingh/networksecurity/README.md

    - created an IAM user testsecurity and created Access Key for CLI
    - use AWS Configure command to configure the AWS Access key using VSCode CMD :
    - Created an S3 Bucket named 'networksecurity'
+   - Model artifacts get pushed to S3 bucket on successful run of app.py file.

+### Step 8 : Creating a Docker Image and Pushing it to AWS ECR and Deploying it as a container in Amazon EC2 Instance using GitHub Actions CI/CD pipeline:
+   - 1. Creating a Docker Image
+      - pulled python:3.10-slim-buster base image
+      - installed aws CLI and other requirements.txt dependencies
+      - running the command : "python app.py" to run the app.py file.

+   - 2. Created .github\workflows\main.yml file
+         - added code to run github action of Continuous Integration on each push of code to repo.
+         - added ignore the code commit/push to following:
+            - .github/workflows/main.yml
+            - .gitignore
+            - README.md
+            - app.py

+   - 3.